TylerSlone/LaCidrerieDuVillage/README.md

 3. A hide/show div located in ciders.html that shows the price of ciders when a specific element is clicked and hides when any other element is clicked.

-I have chosen to use the flexbox gap property in this project. https://caniuse.com/flexbox-gap# LaCidrerieDuVillage
+I have chosen to use the flexbox gap property in this project. https://caniuse.com/flexbox-gap#